bladeszasza/TMNTCrisisSolving/docs/demo-showcase-guide.md

-# 🎪 Demo Showcase Guide - Visual Magic Unleashed!
+# 🎪 Demo Showcase Guide

-## 🚀 **The Ultimate Demo Experience**
+## 🚀 **Demo Experience**

-Welcome to the most **radical multi-agent conversation system** you've ever seen!
-This guide showcases the incredible visual and interactive features that make the Cowabunga Crisis Squad a unique demonstration of OpenFloor Protocol capabilities.
+Welcome to the multi-agent conversation system!
+This guide showcases the visual and interactive features that make the Cowabunga Crisis Squad a demonstration of OpenFloor Protocol capabilities.

 ---

 ## 🎭 **What Makes Our Demos Special?**

-### 🎨 **Stunning Visual Showcases**
+### 🎨 **Visual Showcases**
-Every conversation automatically generates a **comic-book style HTML showcase** that:
+Every conversation automatically generates a comic-book style HTML showcase that:
 - 🦸 **Comic Book Styling**: Authentic TMNT visual theme with speech bubbles
 - 🌈 **Color-Coded Agents**: Each turtle has their signature color scheme
 - 📊 **Real-Time Stats**: Live performance metrics and conversation analytics